tlehman/newton/README.md

 # Newtonian physics in java

 Newtonian physics gives a way to predict the future state of a system of massive objects in a Euclidean space.
-This project library of classes such as Point, Vector and Body.
+This project library of classes such as com.tobilehman.newton.Point, com.tobilehman.newton.Vector and com.tobilehman.newton.Body.
-The Universe class enables a system built from these classes to be evolved forward in time according to Newton's laws of motion.
+The com.tobilehman.newton.Universe class enables a system built from these classes to be evolved forward in time according to Newton's laws of motion.

 Note: all bold quantities are vectors.
 SI units are assumed everywhere, here's a brief list in case you don't remember all the SI units: